-Net cash flow used in investing activities was \$13.5 million for the 2003 period and \$237,000 for the 2004 period.
-Cash flow used in investing activities includes capital expenditures for property and equipment and the acquisition of Enhance Interactive for \$13.3 million in February 2003.
 As a result of the Enhance Interactive and TrafficLeader acquisitions, we increased our property and equipment purchases for items such as network equipment and software, furniture, software and equipment for our personnel, and systems used to sell to and serve merchant advertisers.
-Purchases of property, plant and equipment for the period following the Enhance Interactive acquisition date of February 28, 2003 through March 31, 2004 totaled \$641,000.
-As our operations increase, we expect property and equipment purchases as we continue to invest in equipment and software for our systems and personnel.
+Purchases of property, plant and equipment for the period following the Enhance Interactive acquisition date of February 28, 2003 through June 30, 2004 totaled \$670,000.
+As our operations increase, we expect property and equipment purchases will increase as we continue to invest in equipment and software for our systems and personnel.